spatie/laravel-backup/README.md

 This command will remove all zip-files that are older than the specified amount of days in the config file on all configured filesystems:

-You can also specify an amount of days it takes for a backup-file to expire.

-Running this command will remove all 'expired' files from all the specified filesystems:
 ``` bash
 php artisan backup:clean
 ```